 The program is designed to increase medical student awareness of opportunities in academic medicine and increase the number of minority students applying and matching in the Penn Internal Medicine residency program.
-Marisa Rogers, MD, MPH, is the director of this program.
+Claiborne Childs, MD, MS is the director of this program.

 Edward S. Cooper's Biosketch